frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 So what if we just take Tufte's idea as pure law?
 What if we made a visualization with as little chart junk as possible and the largest data-to-ink ratio score imaginable?

 Here, we will work with a simple data that has 2 columns.
 The first column is categorical and the second is quantitative.
-The data represents the frequency of letters as they occur in an English dictionary.
+The data represents the frequency of letters, rounded, as they occur in a collection of English texts ([from wikipedia](https://en.wikipedia.org/wiki/Letter_frequency)).
 We will try to maximize our data-to-ink and visualize this as minimally as possible.

 | Letter   | (%) |
 | -------- | --- |